netflex-sdk/netflex-sdk.github.io/docs/intro.md

 # Netflex SDK

-Documentation for the Netflex SDK version 3.0.
+Documentation for the Netflex SDK version 4.0.

 ## What is Netflex SDK?
 The [Netflex SDK](https://github.com/netflex-sdk) is a collection of libraries that enables you to work with the [Netflex API](https://documenter.getpostman.com/view/1198765/7159G1N?version=latest).

 It superseeds the legacy Netflex SDK v1.3.x.

+## Migrating from Netflex SDK v3

+Simply bump you netflex/* dependencies to ^4.0

 ## Migrating from Netflex SDK v2